lworku/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+  Send a post request to an API to login,  then the API will return a token,  with that token, users can gain access to restricted resources.
+It acts like an electronic key to access something.

 2. What steps can you take in your web apps to keep your data secure?

+  1- Only use Authorized APIs
+  2- Implement High-Level Authentication
+  3- testing
+  4*-Protected Routes

 3. Describe how web servers work.

+  1- Obtaining the IP Address from domain name;
+  2- Browser requests the full URL;
+  3- Web server responds to request;
+  4- Browser displays the web page.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  POST            Creates a new resource.
+  GET             Retrieves a resource.
+  PUT             Updates an existing resource.
+  DELETE          Deletes a resource.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.